-CHAPTER 6 OPERATING PRACTICES
+6. OPERATING PRACTICES

-6.1 SUPPLY CHAIN MANAGEMENT
+6.1.
+SUPPLY CHAIN MANAGEMENT

-Contractors and suppliers are our important business partners, therefore, active engagement with them is important to the effectiveness of every operation and managing environmental and social risks of the supply chain.
+We consider active engagement with contractors and suppliers is important not only to the effectiveness of our operations, but also to the management of environmental and social risks of the supply chain.